 How do I word my policy and enforce it?

-That is why I am opening my dirty laundry wide open today and sharing with you a complete email exchanged that happened just a couple days go.
-I know teachers often struggle with what to say, how to word emails, how to handle difficult situations.
+That is why I am opening my dirty laundry wide open today and sharing with you a complete email exchanged that happened recently with a studio family.

 More than anything, I want this blog to be real.
 I don’t want to just show you the perfect sides of my job, but the hard parts as well.